dybran/Project-22/Project-22.md

 ```
 ![](./images/ss.PNG)

-Configure kubectl
+__Configure kubectl__

-After your cluster is created, you need to configure kubectl to connect to the cluster.
+After the cluster is created, you need to configure kubectl to connect to the cluster.
 Run the command

 `$ aws eks --region us-east-1 update-kubeconfig --name deploy`